curityio/opa-authorization-manager/README.md

 Note: The plugin requires at least version 7.3 of the Curity Identity Server.

 ## Introduction
-The Curity Identity Server can leverage Authorization Managers to control access to it's exposed GraphQL APIs for User Management and DCR.
+The Curity Identity Server can leverage Authorization Managers to control access to its exposed GraphQL APIs for User Management and DCR.
 This Authorization Manager leverage Open Policy Agent (OPA) as an external authorization engine to determine fine-grained access.
 OPA holds a policy and receives an authorization request from the plugin.
 The plugin handles the authorization response and controls access to the requested resource.
 The plugin makes use of an obligation filter in order to redact individual fields per the OPA policy.

 ## Building the Plugin